 MUSIC PROFICIENCY EXAMINATION

 Students entering the M.A. program at St Vladimir's are required to take a music proficiency examination during the orientation period.
 The purpose of the examination is to assess the student’s ability to match pitch, read music, and sing, and to determine the student’s vocal range for placement in seminary choirs.
-On the basis of the examinations, the Faculty Council may require an M.A. student to do remedial work on a for-credit basis.
+On the basis of the examinations, the Faculty Council may require an M.A. student to do remedial work.

 A minimum of 60 credits in course work and thesis, with a cumulative grade point average of at least 2.3 (C+), is required for the M.A. degree.
 This includes:

-- 16 credits in 100-level “foundational” theology courses, which are required of all M.Div. and M.A. candidates.
-These course are: Church History 100, Liturgical Theology 102, New Testament 100, Patristics 104, and Old Testament 101, and Spirituality 101.
-These courses serve as introductions to the fields in question and provide an orientation to bibliography on it.
+- 14 credits in 100-level “foundational” theology courses, including Theological Writing 101: Biblical Languages 100, Church History 100, Liturgical Theology 102, Old Testament 100, and Spirituality 101.
+These courses serve as introductions to the fields in question.
 They are designed to provide sufficient background for all higher-level courses

-- 19 credits in 200-level advanced theology courses, including Theological Writing 205, the research and research-writing seminar required for thesis registration.
-These courses are: Church History 202, Liturgical Theology 202, New Testament 202, New Testament 203, Systematic Theology 201, and Systematic Theology 202.
+- 22 credits in 200-level advanced theology courses, including Theological Writing 205, the research and research-writing seminar required for thesis registration.
+These courses are: Church History 202, Liturgical Theology 202, New Testament 202, New Testament 203, Patristics 204, Systematic Theology 201, and Systematic Theology 202.

 Each candidate for the M.A. degree is required to prepare and submit a thesis project—of 30–50 pages in length—under the supervision of a member of the seminary faculty.
 Normally written in the form of an extended essay, the thesis must show the student’s ability to understand and express issues related to Orthodox theology, history, and/or contemporary witness.